Privacy notice

 Personal data

-Personal data refers to any information about an identified or identifiable natural person, also referred to as the data subject.
-A person is considered identifiable when a natural person can be identified, directly or indirectly, in particular by an identifier such as a name, an identification number, location data, an online identifier, or by one or more elements characterizing the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.
+Personal Data refers to any information relating to an identified or identifiable natural person, also known as a “Data Subject”.
+A person is considered identifiable when he or she can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors characterizing the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.

 Source: GDPR, Rec.26; Art.4 (1)

-Sensitive personal data” are personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership; data concerning health or sexual life and sexual orientation; genetic data or biometric data.
-Data relating to criminal offenses and convictions are treated separately (as criminal law is outside the legislative competence of the EU).”
+Particular personal data” are personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade-union membership; data concerning health or sex life and sexual orientation; genetic data or biometric data.
+Data relating to offences and convictions are processed separately (criminal law does not fall within the legislative competence of the EU)”.

 Source: GDPR, Rec.10, 34, 35, 51; Art.9 (1)